jiaqingxie/Theories-of-Graph-Neural-Networks/README.md

 23. D'Inverno, Giuseppe Alessio, et al. [A new perspective on the approximation capability of GNNs.](https://arxiv.org/pdf/2106.08992) arXiv preprint arXiv:2106.08992 (2021).

-24. Balcilar, Muhammet, et al. [Analyzing the expressive power of graph neural networks in a spectral perspective.](https://hal-normandie-univ.archives-ouvertes.fr/hal-03135633/document) Proceedings of the International Conference on Learning Representations (ICLR).
-2021.

 25. Bo, Deyu, et al. [A Survey on Spectral Graph Neural Networks.](https://arxiv.org/pdf/2302.05631) arXiv preprint arXiv:2302.05631 (2023).